mr5z/ExLang/README.md

 ## `object`
 - Fields are private by default, exposed only via explicit properties
+- Methods are private by default; use `@Exposed` to make a method public
 - Always immutable
 - Sealed by default.
 Use `@Extensible` to allow inheritance
 - Can implement contracts via `@Implements`, but cannot be a module binding target